 Defenses and Indemnities

-Under most federal and state environmental statutes, statutes of limitations (five years is common) apply to limit the time period for bringing claims of violations of environmental laws.
-Given the highly specific and complex nature of environmental statutes and regulations, most defenses focus on issues of statutory or regulatory interpretation.
-Factual defenses are also available.
-A liable party could have indemnity rights against other parties or be a party to contracts with other parties under which the violator, in turn, may seek recovery, but such indemnities do not shield the violator from liability to the government.
-In Superfund litigation, in which multiple parties can be liable, courts have generally held that liability is strict and joint and several, (subject to potential divisibility defenses).
-Further, liability under Superfund in most instances is not based on a violation of law, and the statute is applied retroactively to impose liability for historic waste disposal that often occurred many years in the past.
+Under most federal and state environmental statutes, statutes of limitations (five years is common) apply to limit the time period within which claims of violations of environmental law can be brought.
+Given the highly specific and complex nature of environmental statutes and regulations, most defenses raised focus on issues of regulatory or statutory interpretation.
+Factual defenses are available as well.
+A liable party could have indemnity rights against other parties or be a party to contracts with other parties under which the violator, in turn, may seek recovery, but the violator may not use such indemnities as shields from liability to the government.
+In Superfund litigation, in which multiple parties can be liable, courts have historically held that liability is strict and joint and several, although recent US Supreme Court case law may have modified those holdings regarding joint and several liabilities.
+Further, liability under Superfund in most instances is not based on a violation of law, and the statute is applied retroactively to impose liability for historic waste disposal that often occurred many years in the past

 Directors' or Officers' Defenses

-Routine environmental violations do not, as a general rule, give rise to claims of officer and director liability.
+Routine environmental regulatory violations do not, as a general rule, give rise to claims of officer and director liability.
 However, there are various legal theories under which corporate officers and directors can be held personally liable under environmental and other public health laws.
 For instance, they can be pursued civilly if the corporate veil can be pierced or if they personally participated in the company’s improper activity.
 Civil liability also may be imposed if a corporate officer exercised substantial control and supervision over a project that resulted in an environmental problem, even if there was no personal participation in the specific improper action.
-While US law does not permit convictions based merely upon an executive’s corporate position or job title, federal prosecutors are permitted to rely upon a variety of surrogates for proof of actual knowledge.
-Accordingly, corporate officers, directors, and employees can be pursued criminally if they are personally aware of, or involved in, the commission of a crime; if they aid and abet a crime; if they are wilfully blind or fail to prevent the commission of a crime by others within the corporation by neglecting to control or supervise the conduct of those subject to their control; or fail to implement measures that will ensure violations do not occur.
-Some federal environmental statutes, including the CAA, specifically state that an operator or responsible corporate officer can include "any person who is senior management personnel or a corporate officer."
+Corporate officers, directors and employees can be pursued criminally if they personally commit a crime, if they aid and abet a crime or if they fail to prevent the commission of a crime by others within the corporation by neglecting to control or supervise the conduct of those subject to their control or fail to implement measures that will ensure violations do not occur.
+Some federal environmental statutes, including the CAA, specifically state that an operator can include "any person who is senior management personnel or a corporate officer."
 In addition, a number of reports submitted to EPA and state agencies are required to include formal certifications (under oath) with regard to the accuracy of the information contained therein, and these certification requirements have provided the basis for claims against corporate officers.